Install Blogima for Ghost in Chrome and Firefox

 • You copied the Content API key (not an Admin key).

-• Your Admin website domain is correct.
+• Your blog website domain is correct.

 What to do next